jemmy512/book-notes/SE/refactoring-2.md

 * Motivation

     I dislike flag arguments because they complicate the process of understanding what function calls are available and how to call them.
 My first route into an API is usually the list of available functions, and flag arguments hide the differences in the function calls that are available.
 Once I select a function, I have to figure out what values are available for the flag arguments.
-Boolean flags are even worse since they don’t convey their meaning to the reader—in a function call, I can’t figure out what true means.
+Boolean flags are even worse since they don’t convey their meaning to the reader - in a function call, I can’t figure out what true means.
 It’s clearer to provide an explicit function for the task I want to do.

-    Removing flag arguments doesn’t just make the code clearer—it also helps my tooling.
+    Removing flag arguments doesn’t just make the code clearer - it also helps my tooling.
 Code analysis tools can now more easily see the difference between calling the premium logic and calling regular logic.

     Flag arguments can have a place if there’s more than one of them in the function, since otherwise I would need explicit functions for every combination of their values.
 But that’s also a signal of a function doing too much, and I should look for a way to create simpler functions that I can compose for this logic.